finbourne/identity-sdk-csharp-preview/sdk/docs/AuthenticationApi.md

 <a name="getpasswordpolicy"></a>
 # **GetPasswordPolicy**
-> PasswordPolicy GetPasswordPolicy (string userType)
+> PasswordPolicyDto GetPasswordPolicy (string userType)

-[EXPERIMENTAL] GetPasswordPolicy: Gets Password Policy for a user type
+[EXPERIMENTAL] GetPasswordPolicy: Gets password policy for a user type

 Get the password policy for a given user type